Solitaire Engagement Rings | 4 Key Aspects to Consider

 Gemstone shapes from top left: Round-shape, Emerald-Cut, Oval, Cushion-Cut, Marquise, Pear

-The outlier is a cushion cut which blends the line between square and rounded.
+The outlier is a cushion cut which is both square and rounded.

-There are a handful of different claw styles to choose from, each giving a different overall look to your engagement ring as a whole.
-(See setting style image above).
+Below is a list of various claw styles to choose from, each providing a different look for your ring:

 Pointed Claws